We’re not really broke, but I feel broke.

 Digital subscriptions can be a real money suck.
 I log in to my iTunes and PayPal accounts almost monthly to review any recurring purchases because I always get sucked into the free trials and forget to cancel.

-So did you find anything, or hopefully a few things, to cut or cancel?
+After looking over your statements or subscriptions did you find anything, or hopefully a few things, to cut or cancel?
 If so, yay!
 You’ve got a quick win!

 Now keep the momentum going and see what else you can cut with a little effort.
 The tricky part is to not go right back out and absent-mindedly spend what you’ve just found.
 Moving forward, be deliberate in your spending and you’ll save even more.